School Counseling FAQ

 This is an option which some students choose to pursue.
 However, it is important to note that application to the program does not guarantee admittance into the program.
 Therefore, students who choose to take courses prior to being officially accepted into the program run the risk of expending resources on courses for which they may not need should they apply to the program and not be accepted or should they decide that graduate school is not the appropriate avenue to pursue.

-Generally, any course beginning with an “ED” code is acceptable as an education course prerequisite, and any course beginning with a “PSYC” code is acceptable as a psychology course prerequisite.
+Generally, any course beginning with a “PSYC” code is acceptable as a psychology course prerequisite.
+Most students have an introductory course and a developmental course.

 Students who have already earned a Master’s Degree in an area other than school counseling will likely need to take some or all of the coursework from the M.Ed. in School Counseling Program - as well as the Certification courses - in order for Millersville University’s School Counseling Program to endorse their certification as Professional School Counselors.